Quickstart#

 workloads/vcopy/MI200/

-For detailed information on all profiling options, refer to the full documentation: Profiling
+For detailed information on all profiling options, refer to Profile mode.

 During the profiling phase, roofline analysis also executes multiple iterations to collect the necessary performance data.
-For detailed information on roofline analysis, refer to the full documentation: Roofline Mode
+For detailed information on roofline analysis, refer to Standalone roofline.

 For more details and options, run: